Licensing Order of 1643

 The Ordinance for the Regulating of Printing, also known as the Licensing Order of 1643, instituted pre-publication censorship upon Parliamentary England.
-Milton's Areopagitica was written specifically against this Act.
+Milton's Areopagitica was written specifically against this ordinance.

 Abolition of the Star Chamber

 Parliament, by the Habeas Corpus Act 1640, abolished the Star Chamber in July 1641, which led to the de facto cessation of censorship.
 The loosening of controls led to an immediate rise in publishing.
 Between 1640 and 1660, at least 300 news publications were produced..

 The Licensing Order of 1643

-The abolition of the Star Chamber and the severe 1637 Star Chamber Decree, however, did not indicate Parliament's intention to permit freedom of speech and of the press; rather it indicated a desire on the part of Parliament to replace the Royal censorship machinery with its own.
+The abolition of the Star Chamber and the severe 1637 Star Chamber Decree, however, did not indicate Parliament's intention to permit freedom of speech and of the press; rather it indicated a desire on the part of Parliament to replace the royal censorship machinery with its own.

 Motivated by a desire to eliminate chaos and piracy in the printing industry, protect parliamentary activities and proceedings from its opponents, suppress royalist propaganda and check the widening currency of various sects’ radical ideas, Parliament instituted a new state-controlled censoring apparatus in An Ordinance for the Regulating of Printing of 14 June 1643.

 The Licensing Order reintroduced almost all of the stringent censorship machinery of the 1637 Star Chamber Decree, including: